• calverley old hall interior hero

 Hundreds of everyday items had been hidden in the walls

-Throughout the restoration works, hundreds of concealed objects were found tucked into wall cavities and eaves, in places they could not have got to by accident.
+Throughout the works, hundreds of concealed objects were found tucked into wall cavities and eaves, in places they could not have got to by accident.
 Shoes, eggs, metal objects, plaster fragments, bobbins, scraps of clothing, keys, and many more everyday items, each once significant to somebody.
 The number of such objects emerging from the walls was surprising even to our archaeologists

 Humble objects in themselves, they are assumed to be charms against bad luck and tell a tale of enduring local folk superstition.
 These were all carefully saved and studied and have been returned to be safely stored inside the finished building, just as they were always meant to be.